Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Fingerprint

 \section{\ourmethod Fingerprint}

-We next describe \ourmethod, a novel fingerprinting method for LLM attribution.
-At training time, we first construct reference fingerprints for each LLM (if a LLM has multiple books, we create one fingerprint for each book).
-Given a test sample, we then construct its fingerprint and determine whether it matches one of the reference fingerprints\footnote{Rather than performing majority voting over reference fingerprints, we retrieve the most similar reference fingerprint.}.
+We next describe \textbf{T}ransition-based \textbf{R}epresentation for \textbf{A}uthorship \textbf{C}lassification and \textbf{E}valuation (\ourmethod), a novel fingerprinting method for LLM attribution.
+At training time, we first construct reference fingerprints for each LLM (if an LLM has multiple books, we create one fingerprint for each book).
+Given a test sample, we then construct its fingerprint and determine whether it matches one of the reference fingerprints.\footnote{Rather than performing majority voting over reference fingerprints, we retrieve the most similar reference fingerprint.}

-As different LLMs may have different preferences when it comes to word selection during generation, our idea is to examine token-level transitions, such as word rank (\refsec{sec:rank-based-fingerprint}) and entropy (\refsec{sec:entropy-based-fingerprint}), as computed by a separate, lightweight \textit{evaluator} language model.
-Capturing word preference is not new (perplexity does that) \citep{wu2025survey,huang2025authorship}, but what is new here is that we want to look at how this preference \textit{transitions} over time.
+As different LLMs may have different preferences when it comes to word selection during generation, our idea is to examine token-level transitions \addTwo{(as shown in \reffig{fig:fingerprint-overview})}, such as word rank (\refsec{sec:rank-based-fingerprint}) and entropy (\refsec{sec:entropy-based-fingerprint}), as computed by a separate, lightweight \textit{evaluator} language model.
+Although capturing word preferences via a separate evaluator model is related to existing distributional heuristics (\eg, perplexity; \citet{wu2025survey,huang2025authorship}), \ourmethod is fundamentally different in that it models \textit{transitions} between consecutive tokens rather than static distributions, producing more discriminative signatures (as seen in Appendix~Figures~\ref{fig:entropy-ref-fingerprints} and~\ref{fig:ranks-ref-fingerprints}).
+To the best of our knowledge, modelling token preference transitions as fingerprints for multi-class LLM attribution has not been explored in prior work.

-As illustrated in \reffig{fig:fingerprint-overview}, we construct the fingerprint by modelling transitions between consecutive tokens.
-The resulting two-dimensional matrix produces heatmaps that reflect distinctive writing styles (see Appendix~Figures~\ref{fig:entropy-ref-fingerprints}~and~\ref{fig:ranks-ref-fingerprints}).
 Our fingerprint \ourmethod can be applied to both open- and closed-source LLMs, since it does not require white-box access.
-It is lightweight and adaptable, and produces an interpretable 2D signature.
-We next discuss these two variants of \ourmethod: rank-based and entropy-based.
+It is lightweight and adaptable, and produces an interpretable 2D signature (\addTwo{more in \refsec{sec:qualitative-trace}}).
+We next discuss these two variants of \ourmethod: Rank-based and Entropy-based.